Ahimaaz ben Paltiel: Popular beliefs and superstitions

 The Chronicle of Ahimaaz is, however, of interest from another point of view.
 It is full of accounts of wonderful deeds and of superhuman efforts; and gives an interesting picture of the popular beliefs and superstitions of the author's day.
 It narrates the exploits of Aaron, who is able to lock up an evil spirit in a chest by means of the Shem (ineffable name of God); how his pupil Shephatiah is able miraculously to cover a great distance in a very short time so as to avoid profaning the Sabbath day; how Shephatiah is able to save the life of a child that two female demons had determined to put to death; how Hananiel is able to bring his cousin to life again; how heaven directly helps the same Hananiel; and how the moon remains obscured for a whole night in order to cover up an error made in an astronomical calculation.
 The tale is told of the Sefer ha-Merkabah, a wonderful book from which Shephatiah draws his knowledge of heaven's mysteries: before this book a light burned upon the Sabbath day.
 In order that the book should not fall into the hands of those that were unworthy to use it, it was put into a case of lead and thrown to the waves, which receded perceptibly and carried away the mysterious gift.
 The power of Paltiel as an astrologer is dwelt upon; it was this power which, in a measure, insured for him the friendship of the conqueror of Egypt.
 In this Chronicle are also found the first traces of the story of the Wandering Jew.
-Filled as it is with these legends, one would be tempted to disregard the Chronicle as a historical source.
-But the naïveté with which the story is told shows that there is no attempt at historical reconstruction; and one can feel certain that the basis upon which Ahimaaz's work rests is reliable family tradition.
+Filled with legends, the Chronicle is of mixed value as a historical source.
+There is no attempt at historical reconstruction, and the basis upon which Ahimaaz's work rests is family tradition.

 The language in which the Chronicle is written bears out this view.
 In its formation of new nouns and verbs, in its biliteral roots, its peculiar plural endings, and in its use of the construct state, it recalls the style of Donolo and of the liturgical poets of the school of Eleazar Kalir.
 It also shows the influence of Arabic and the Romance languages.
 From the rhyme one can also learn the pronunciation of Hebrew in the days of the author.
 The Chronicle contains a poetical elegy on Paltiel, which has a double alphabetic acrostic, as well as an acrostic upon the full name of the author.